michaelk-a-m/HousePrices/README.md

 # Linear Regression on House Sales Price Dataset
-Regression modelling on House Sales Price from Kaggle datasets, using p-value variable forward-selection.
+Regression modelling on House Sales Price from Kaggle datasets, using adjusted-R2 variable forward-selection.